 - The pain is all in your head.

 - I don't know what to do to help you.

 - We did all the tests, and we can't find anything wrong.

 And my all-time favorite, which came from an older rheumatologist: Black people don't get psoriasis.

 My regular doctor knows about my psoriatic disease, but that’s not why I go to her.
-I know that I need to have regular checkups because of the other conditions that come along with having psoriasis and psoriatic arthritis.
+I know that I need to have regular checkups because of the other conditions that come along with having psoriatic disease.
 I have: